InnovateUKGitHub/een-webapp/README.md

 - Remote Deploy: Deploy the project to selected environment - here integration_v3
 - Integration Test: Run the integration test suite

-If one of the step above fail for any reason, the deployment would stop.
+If one of the steps above fail for any reason, the deployment will stop.

 All the deployment script are present inside this project under the [build][8] folder